 If you get approached or pulled over by the police, the number one rule is staying calm and rational.
 You may feel frustrated or even angry about how to deal with the police.

 But displaying an aggressive or abusive demeanour to a cop is sure to land you in even bigger trouble.
 As a rule, a bad outcome results from a bad attitude during a conflict.

 Police Officers get trained in the methods of asking you incriminating questions.
 But, your constitutional rights allow you to remain silent.

-Staying quiet will not harm your defence and cannot hurt you in the eyes of the law.
+Note: Staying quiet will not harm your defence and cannot hurt you in the eyes of the law.